ltocholke/ads-workshop/labs/Lab5_ADW.md

 ![](/screenshots/Lab5/ADW02_NewQuery.png)

-#### 4. Paste the script from the file ADSWorkshop_CreateTables.txt into the query window and execute the query.
+#### 4. Paste the script from the file ADWCreateTables.sql into the query window and execute the query.

 ![](/screenshots/Lab5/ADW03_QueryPaste.png)